Staff voicemail user instructions

 If you are logging on to your voicemail for the first time, refer to the Getting started section on this page.
 If you are looking for specific instructions for using your voicemail, refer to the Using your voicemail features section for links to valuable self‑help resource pages.

-To download and print a one‑page quick reference chart for listening to your voicemail messages, click Voicemail quick reference guide.
+To download and print a one‑page quick reference chart for listening to your voicemail messages, please see the Voicemail quick reference guide PDF.

-If you are looking for information about using your desktop telephone’s features, refer to the Cisco IP telephone user instructions Help Resources page.
+If you are looking for information about using your desktop telephone’s features, please see the Cisco IP telephone user instructions Help Resources page.

-The first step for using your voicemail is to register over the telephone with Cisco Unity Connection.
+The first step for using your voicemail is to register with Cisco Unity Connection over the telephone.
 When you press the Messages button on your desktop telephone for the first time, you will receive a prompt to enter your temporary PIN.
-To receive your temporary PIN, refer to Staff desktop telephone voicemail temporary PIN.
+To receive your temporary PIN, please see the Staff desktop telephone voicemail temporary PIN PDF.

 Registering to use your voicemail